 On the 12th of July, just after Melkbosstrand, an incident occurred on the SAT3 cable which severely disrupted international connectivity while simultaneously a cable break occurred on the EASSY cable near Mogadishu.

-However, Mauritius Telecom having invested heavily in most of the submarine cables on both east and west coast of Africa re-routed their impacted links to other cables with a slight increased in latency while bandwidth remained unaffected.
-On the other hand, Emtel reported a loss of about 50% of their total international capacity.
-With that said, redundancy is almost non existent at Emtel.
-A similar incident occurred last year on the EIG cable near Monaco which severely impacted Emtel with similar outcome, ie, loss of about 50% of total international capacity.
+However, Mauritius Telecom having invested heavily in most of the submarine cables on both east and west coast of Africa re-routed their impacted links to other cables with a slight increase in latency while bandwidth remained unaffected.
+On the other hand, Emtel reported a loss of about % of their total international capacity.
+With that said, redundancy is almost non-existent at Emtel.
+A similar incident occurred last year on the EIG cable near Monaco which severely impacted Emtel with similar outcome, ie, loss of about % of total international capacity.
 One year later, Emtel haven’t learned from their past mistakes.

 Therefore, it is undeniable that such incidents with major impacts on Emtel network are unacceptable in 2017.